jasoncable/i-can-program-too/manuscript/Chapter01.md

 # Milestones

-> It is possible to invent a single machine which can be used to compute any computable sequence.
+> _"It is possible to invent a single machine which can be used to compute any computable sequence."_
 >
 > -Alan Turing \(1936\)